secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Information Security Foundations/Intro to Network Traffic Analysis/Tcpdump/Tcpdump Fundamentals.md

 | Sequence and Acknowledgement Numbers | `Red` This section shows the sequence and acknowledgment numbers used to track the TCP segment.
 Our example is utilizing low numbers to assume that relative sequence and ack numbers are being displayed. |
 | Protocol Options | `Blue` Here, we will see any negotiated TCP values established between the client and server, such as window size, selective acknowledgments, window scale factors, and more. |
 | Notes / Next Header | `White` Misc notes the dissector found will be present here.
 As the traffic we are looking at is encapsulated, we may see more header information for different protocols.
 In our example, we can see the TCPDump dissector recognizes FTP traffic within the encapsulation to display it for us. |

-- There are many other options and information that can be shown.
-This information varies based on the amount of verbosity that is enabled.
-- For a more detailed understanding of IP and other protocol headers, check out the `Networking Primer` in section two or the `Networking fundamentals` path.
-- There is a great advantage in knowing how a network functions and how to use the filters that TCPDump provides.
-With them, we can view the network traffic, parse it for any issues, and identify suspicious network interactions quickly.
-- Theoretically, we can use `tcpdump` to create an IDS/IPS system by having a Bash script analyze the intercepted packets according to a specific pattern.
-We can then set conditions to, for example, ban a particular IP address that has sent too many ICMP echo requests for a certain period.